-During Phase Two, church offices may open and in-person worship services held, provided that their Covenant Agreement is returned to Archdeacon Mike Besson and that a congregation specific plan for modified worship, responsible social distancing, and increased cleaning practices has been developed and communicated to the congregation.
-During Phase Two, gathering in-person for Christian formation, fellowship, childcare, or other meetings is still off limits.
-This new date does not assume or require that all churches begin in-person worship at that point.
+During Phase 2(a), church offices may open and in-person worship services held, provided that their Covenant Agreement is returned to Archdeacon Mike Besson and that a congregation specific plan for modified worship, responsible social distancing, and increased cleaning practices has been developed and communicated to the congregation.
+This phase does not assume or require that all churches begin in-person worship.
 All churches are advised to keep in mind that increased rates of community spread may require churches to delay reopening further or close again in the future.
 Click here to read more.

 Clergy,Vestries, and Bishop’s Committees are reminded that the diocesan guidelines give you full authority to make decisions to reopen or to close again based on your own congregation and the local COVID-19 situation.
 Each church has its own particular characteristics that should be considered when deciding whether to hold in-person worship services.
 Listening to local health officials is crucial, and everyone should understand that a congregation or diocesan-wide restriction on all in-person gatherings may become necessary again.
 All plans these days are subject to change.